St. Mary's Springs Academy: History

 In 2008, St. Mary's Springs High School was merged with FACES (Fond du Lac Area Catholic Education System) to form a K-12 system.
 FACES consisted of two campuses, St. Joseph's Primary School and St. Mary's Middle School.
 The three campuses began operating under the name of St. Mary's Springs Academy.
 Plans were underway to build a complex combining the Academy due to the aging buildings of the former FACES campus.
 A campaign, called the Second Century Campaign, was launched to fund building this new complex at the high school location.

-At the start of the 2016–2017 academic year, the new St. Mary's Springs Academy complex opened its doors to students in pre-Kindergarten through grade 12.
+At the start of the 2016–2017 academic year, the new St. Mary's Springs Academy complex opened to students in pre-Kindergarten through grade 12.
 The complex consisted of the academic building (built in 1970) connected to the large new addition.
 The older portion of the building was completely renovated to make better use of space as well as to update classrooms for modern learning.
-Currently, grades 6–12 occupy the older portion while pre-Kindergarten through grade 5, as well as administrative offices, occupy the new portion of the building.
+Grades 6–12 occupy the older portion while pre-Kindergarten through grade 5, as well as administrative offices, occupy the new portion of the building.

 The school completed construction of a new turf field in 2021.

-Trivia

-St. Mary's Springs was given its name due to the presence of artesian springs which flow naturally from "the Ledge," or the Niagara Escarpment, a glacial land formation in which the campus is built into.
-It was thought that the fresh air and natural spring water held healing benefits for tuberculosis patients of the sanitarium which originally occupied the site.

-Shortly before Boyle Hall was razed, a ceremony was held at the school at which the cornerstone was opened to reveal mementos from the past.

 The landmark bell tower of the old administration building, which could be viewed from across town, was reconstructed on the site of the new school complex.
 After plans for the new complex were underway, a separate campaign, called Bring It Back Home, was launched to fund the reconstruction.
 A bell tower with a similar appearance to the original now sits on The Ledge.